 8. Cosmetics Use

-Almost all the cosmetic products we use contain water.
-Water is added to these as a solvent so the ingredients can transfer their benefits to your hair or skin.
-It also acts to form emulsions in lotions and creams, so they’re easily applied.
+The vast majority of cosmetic products that we use contain water.
+Water is added to ensure the ingredients can transfer their benefits to your hair or skin.
+It also works as part of emulsions in lotions and creams, to make them easier to apply.

-The water used needs to be free from pollutants, toxins, and microbes, making distilled water an excellent choice (13).
-Its purity means no bacteria or contaminants can harm you.
+The water used needs to be free from pollutants, toxins, and microbes, which are all properties of distilled water (13).
+Its purity means no bacteria or contaminants will interfere with the product or harm your skin and hair.

 9. Something Fishy

-The chemicals and minerals in tap water can be harmful to fish in an aquarium (14).
-Some of those fish can be darn expensive, so you want to look after them in the best way possible.
+The chemicals and minerals in tap water can be harmful to fish in an aquarium.
+Some of these fish can be very rare and expensive, and nobody wants to be responsible for poisoning any type of fish.

-Distilled water is free from things like chlorine and other minerals, which can affect your tank.
-It also has no bacteria, which is another key to keeping your fish healthy.
+Distilled water is free from substances such as chlorine and other contaminants, which can negatively affect the contents of your tank.
+It also contains no bacteria, which is another essential part of keeping your fish healthy.

 10. Ironing out the Creases

-More than likely most people’s least favorite household chore, ironing!
-Using a steam iron makes this task easier, but it can splatter marks all over your clean clothes.
-This could be because of limescale and other minerals in the tap water used.
+Ironing must be considered among the least popular household chores.
+A steam iron will make this task much easier, but the wrong water type can leave spots all over your clothes.
+This is usually because of limescale and other minerals in the tap water.

-Using distilled water will prevent build-up and corrosion inside your iron, which can get on your clothes.
-That being said, check your manufacturer’s instructions.
-Some recommend using a 50/50 mix of tap and distilled water (16).
+Using distilled water will prevent build-up and corrosion inside your iron, which will also keep it from ending up on your clothes.
+Before filling your iron with distilled water, check the manufacturer’s instructions.
+Some recommend using a 50/50 mix of tap water and distilled water (15).